buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 3. For safety, any changes made will only be effected upon rebooting the receiver.
 4. In digital on-off mode, output value range of -100 to -50 maps to LOW, -49 to 49 is ignored, 50 to 100 maps to HIGH.

-## Testing
-I have done several tests on this system and found it reliable enough.
-<br>The range I got with the SX1278 modules (433MHz at BW 250kHz, SF7, CR 4/5, 17dBm tx power, monopole antennas) was more than 2km line of sight in a semi urban area.
-<br>I have also tested the frequency hopping feature and it is stable enough.
-<br>The transmitter to receiver update rate is more than 35 times a second which is sufficient to control an RC model.